radist-nt/iuliia-java/RELEASING.md

 ## Release to maven

 - Run command `mvn -P release deploy`
-- Login to https://oss.sonatype.org/, navigate to staging repositories, verify repository and promote it
+- Login to https://oss.sonatype.org/, navigate to staging repositories, verify repository, close and release it.